 Versatile Content Wins The Race

 Writing long and flawless content is good but not enough.
-What we need to have is a content that appeals to the audience.
-A content is good and valuable when it can be developed and propagated through various channels.
+What we need to have is content that appeals to the audience.
+Content is good and valuable when it can be developed and propagated through various channels.
 Create content that can be transmuted or repurposed in different formats as well.
-You can consider creating your content in the form of Infographics, powerpoint presentations, animated videos and other formats.
+You can consider creating your content in the form of Infographics, PowerPoint presentations, animated videos, and other formats.

 The main advantage of having your content in different formats is that it exponentially increases your audience domains.
 Because of the variety of audience groups and their expectations from your brand, they will have different contexts in which they arrive at your blogs.

-Not only that adds value to their time and effort, but it will also help your content in getting more attention, specifically in terms of social shares and user-engagement.
+Not only does that adds value to their time and effort, but it will also help your content is getting more attention, specifically in terms of social shares and user engagement.

 Measuring The Quality of The Content

-Apart from checking the grammar and semantics qualities, you can consider the data from sales lead quality, conversion rates, SEO ranking, bounce rates, subscriber growth and reader’s feedbacks to measure your content.
+Apart from checking the grammar and semantics qualities, you can consider the data from sales lead quality, conversion rates, SEO ranking, bounce rates, subscriber growth, and reader’s feedback to measure your content.
 And then you can have a better idea about how to improve the quality of your content.

 Content creation is not a passive or mechanical task; instead, it is very much alive and interactive.
-Because you write to engage living people who have capacity to think and respond, you can focus on producing contents that actually add value to the reader’s thought-process and encourages some activity from his/her end.
+Because you write to engage living people who have the capacity to think and respond, you can focus on producing content that actually adds value to the reader’s thought-process and encourages some activity from his/her end.